 The challenge of China market entry has become an increasingly important one of Western companies of all shapes and sizes.
-Despite a difficult economic climate in Europe and the United States, China’s economy has continued to grow by double-digit rates over the last couple of years.
-With the country poised to overtake the US as the second largest global economy by 2020 and destined to remain an engine of global growth for the next decade, understanding how to enter large and complex market has become critical to most companies in the B2B sphere.
+Despite a difficult economic climate across the world, in part due to the COVID-19 pandemic, China’s economy has continued to grow by near double-digit rates over the last couple of years (8.44% growth in GDP in 2021).
+With the country closely following the US as the second largest global economy in 2021 and destined to remain an engine of global growth for the next decade, understanding how to enter this large and complex market has become critical to most companies in the B2B sphere.

 Within China, rapidly changing demographics, rising incomes, increased consumer spending and an increasingly open business environment have all helped to make the Chinese market increasingly attractive to Western businesses across a variety of industries.
 Similarly, declining sales in their home markets has forced many US and European companies to relocate China firmly to the centre of their long-term global growth strategies.

 Breaking into the China market successfully can seem like an almost impossible task to foreign companies with limited or no experience of doing business there.
 The aim of this white paper is to highlight some of the key challenges that foreign companies face when entering the China market for the first time, and to offer some practical recommendations that can be integrated into a company’s China market entry strategy and expansion plans.

 Identifying The Market